monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 - At the command prompt type:  simplewallet --restore-deterministic-wallet

-- Once you hit enter you will be prompted for a wallet file name.
+- Once you Press enter you will be prompted for a wallet file name.
 Give your wallet a new name, any name will do

-- Hit enter again and you will be prompted for a password.
+- Press enter again and you will be prompted for a password.
 Give your wallet a new and long password

-- Hit enter again and you will be prompted for the 25 word electrum style mnemonic seed that you retrieved earlier
+- Press enter again and you will be prompted for the 25 word electrum style mnemonic seed that you retrieved earlier